jtv/libpqxx/include/pqxx/doc/datatypes.md

       // If converts_to_string is true:

       // Represent `value` as a string, using `buf` for storage if needed.
-      // (But the result may lie outside the buffer, or lie inside it but
+      // (But the result may live somewhere outside the buffer, or lie inside
+      // it but not start exactly at the beginning of the buffer.) static std::strnig_view to_buf(
-      // start in a different location than its beginning.) static zview to_buf(std::span<char>, T const &value, ctx c = {});
+        std::span<char>, T const &value, ctx c = {});

       // Write string version into buffer.
       static char *into_buf(std::span<char>, T const &value, ctx c = {});